is3ny/today/README.md

 ### Customize

-The config.h file contains various options that one can tweak.
+The config.cpp file contains various options that one can tweak.

 ### Dependencies